laravel/spark-docs/announcements.md

 <a name="announcement-events"></a>
 ## Announcement Events

-When an announcement is created, the `Laravel\Spark\Events\Kiosk\AnnouncementCreated` event is dispatched, allowing you to perform additional actions such as sending an announcement push notification, etc.
+When an announcement is created, the `Laravel\Spark\Events\AnnouncementCreated` event is dispatched, allowing you to perform additional actions such as sending an announcement push notification, etc.